 Conclusion

-There are a number of criteria to consider when constructing and running an experiment using artificial streams, from mechanical logistics to the experimental treatments applied (Fig. 5).
-We have presented a synthesis of important considerations and provided numerous options that we have used successfully, as well as some key “lessons learned” (Table 3).
-We note that there is a tremendous amount of flexibility and creativity that researchers can apply to the general approaches described here.
+There are many considerations when constructing and running experiments using artificial streams, including mechanical logistics, experimental design, and transfer to in situ ecological dynamics (Fig. 5).
+We present a synthesis of critical design elements and options that have proven successful , along with important “lessons learned” (Table 3).
+There is a tremendous amount of flexibility and creativity that researchers can apply to the approaches described here.